Foreign workers' remittances

 Data

-In the fourth quarter of 2023, remittances sent abroad by foreign workers in Italy decreased by 2.4 per cent compared with the same period of the previous year (Table 1).
+In the fourth quarter of 2024, workers' remittances sent abroad by foreign residents in Italy increased by 0.9 per cent compared with the same period of the previous year (Table 1).

 Table 1: Foreign workers’ remittances